andreamaestri/walkquest/memory-bank/productContext.md

 - **Lack of curated walking routes:** Many users struggle to find interesting and well-documented walking routes in their area.
 - **Difficulty in discovering new places:** WalkQuest helps users discover new and exciting locations they might not otherwise find.
 - **Motivation for outdoor activity:** By gamifying the walking experience, WalkQuest motivates users to be more active and explore the outdoors.
+- **Large data set navigation:** Implementation of RecycleScroller will allow users to smoothly browse through large collections of walks once fixed.

+## Current Technical Challenges
+- **List rendering issues:** Walk cards are currently not visible due to RecycleScroller implementation problems
+- **Performance impact:** Missing virtual scrolling functionality affects the browsing experience
+- **User interface gaps:** Critical components not rendering properly
+- **Navigation limitations:** Browse functionality impaired by rendering issues

 ## How it Should Work
 WalkQuest should provide users with:
-- A searchable database of curated walking routes.
+- A performant, smoothly scrolling list of curated walking routes using RecycleScroller
+- Efficient DOM recycling for optimal performance with large datasets
-- Detailed information about each route, including difficulty, duration, and points of interest.
+- Detailed information about each route, including difficulty, duration, and points of interest
-- A gamified experience with challenges, rewards, and social sharing.
+- A gamified experience with challenges, rewards, and social sharing
-- Integration with mapping services for easy navigation.
+- Integration with mapping services for easy navigation
+- Responsive and memory-efficient interface

 ## User Experience Goals

-- **Engaging and Motivating:** The app should be fun and encourage users to explore new places.
-- **Easy to Use:** The app should be intuitive and easy to navigate.
-- **Informative:** The app should provide users with all the information they need to plan and enjoy their walking adventure.
-- **Reliable:** The app should be stable and provide accurate information.
+### Performance and Reliability
+- **Smooth Scrolling:** RecycleScroller implementation should enable efficient browsing of large lists
+- **Quick Loading:** DOM recycling for optimal performance
+- **Memory Efficient:** Proper virtual scrolling to handle large datasets
+- **Stable Interface:** No visual glitches during scrolling

+### Required Fixes
+- **Component Rendering:** Implement proper RecycleScroller setup
+- **DOM Management:** Fix item recycling and rendering
+- **Size Configuration:** Set up correct item sizing
+- **CSS Integration:** Add required virtual scroller styles

+### Usability and Navigation
+- **Intuitive Interface:** Easy to understand and navigate
+- **Efficient Filtering:** Quick access to relevant walks
+- **Clear Information:** Well-organized walk details
+- **Responsive Design:** Works well on all devices

+### Content and Features
+- **Rich Walk Data:** Comprehensive information about each walk
+- **Visual Appeal:** Attractive presentation of routes
+- **Interactive Maps:** Easy-to-use mapping integration
+- **Achievement System:** Engaging gamification elements

+### Technical Excellence
+- **Reliable Performance:** Proper RecycleScroller implementation
+- **Error Recovery:** Graceful handling of issues
+- **Data Accuracy:** Precise and up-to-date information
+- **Resource Efficiency:** Optimal use of device resources through virtual scrolling

+This product context reflects our commitment to providing an engaging and performant walking adventure platform, with focus on resolving the current RecycleScroller implementation issues to restore core browsing functionality.